Rural and Northern Immigration Pilot Program (RNIP)

 Your work experience must include a substantial number of the main duties and all the essential duties listed in your National Occupational Classification (NOC), the activities listed in the lead statement of your NOC).

-Two Rural and Northern Immigration Pilot communities now accepting applications
+Two Rural and Northern Immigration Pilot (RNIP) communities now accepting applications

 - Sault Ste.
 Marie, Ontario